 Dr. Juan Samaniego offers Exparel (bupivacaine), a safe and effective local anesthetic that blocks nerve impulses at the site of injection for three days.
 You will be comfortable after tooth extraction during the first three days, when soft tissue swelling is greatest.

 Schedule a free initial consultation.

 To learn more about tooth extraction at Central Florida Institute of Oral Surgery and Dental Implants, give us a call today.
-We’ll be happy to answer your questions and schedule your initial consultation appointment with Dr. Samaniego.
+We’ll be happy to answer your questions and schedule your initial consultation appointment.